Will life coaching work for me and how long will it take? 5 questions to help you find out

 Any life coach worth their salt will make sure you feel comfortable, and be clear about where the coaching will take you.
 In terms of it being worth the money, a good way to think about it is focussing on what you want from the coaching.
 Then, ask yourself if you could pay X (the amount of the coaching) and get what you want, would that be worth it for you?

 Thinking about whether it will ‘work’ is a good thing to ask.
-Use the questions below to begin to help you find out.
+Use the questions below.

 Answer yes or no to the following questions:

-- Is there something you’d like to change in your life, either in your situation or how you feel about it?
+- Is there something you’d like to change in your life: the situation or how you feel about it?

 - Even though you’ve thought about things on your own, are things not quite happening the way you’d like or expect?